ub-math/exam_guides/docs/instructor.md

 <p>
 If you used the assistance of Michelle Hacker to build your exam (as it is recommended), she will also build the time chart for you.
-To facilitate it, contact her at <a href="mailto:mahacker@buffalo.edu">mahacker@buffalo.edu</a> and send her a csv file with with Gradescope gradesheet (you don't need to grade the exam in order to generate this file). the
+To facilitate it, contact her at <a href="mailto:mahacker@buffalo.edu">mahacker@buffalo.edu</a> and send her a csv file with with the Gradescope gradesheet (you don't need to grade the exam in order to generate this file).
+She will then send you a link to the time chart.
 </p>
 </div>

-If you built the exam by yourself, you will need to build the timechart by yourself too.
+If you built the exam by yourself, you will need to build the time chart by yourself too.
 To create such a chart:

-* Upload your Gradescope gradesheet (pre-grading version is fine) and the Zoom meeting reports (`participants_blah.csv`) to the folder containing the student exam pdfs on the Exam Server.
+* Upload a csv file with the exam Gradescope gradesheet (pre-grading version is fine) and the Zoom meeting reports (`participants_blah.csv`) to the folder containing the student exam pdfs on the Exam Server.
-* Run the timechart script:
+* Run the time chart script:

   ```
   chart examfolder